Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 To enter the light station grounds, you'll need to purchase a ticket.
 Tickets for guided tours of the lighthouse can be purchased at the Cape Schanck kiosk in front of the carpark area.

-A narrow and steep flight of stairs leads up to the light station's balcony that can accommodate about a dozen people.
+A narrow and steep flight of stairs leads up to the light station's balcony which can accommodate about a dozen people.
 Your friendly tour guide will spend a few minutes talking about the history of the light station.
 Visitors will get to see the lamproom inside the lighthouse and have a glimpse of the 1000-watt tungsten-halogen bulb.

 From the balcony, visitors can enjoy the refreshing breeze and breathtaking views of the Bass Strait and the surrounding areas of the cape.